Selecting Hand Tools for ESD & Cleanrooms

 ISO 13485 & Cleanroom Considerations for Medical Devices

 For medical device manufacturers, the choice and care of hand tools tie directly to the quality system.
-Maintain a controlled work environment and contamination controls appropriate to the product and process, including defined gowning, cleaning agents, and approved wipes.
 Document procedures that ensure tools are clean, suitable for the environment, and do not shed particles or residues in classified spaces.

 • Work environment & contamination control: Define environmental conditions (cleanliness, temperature, humidity) and controls for areas where product quality is affected.
 Use low‑lint wipes and compatible solvents, and record cleaning and maintenance activities.